-Proper management of village funds can lead to significant improvements in the well-being of the community.
+Proper management of village funds can lead to significant improvements in the wellbeing of the community.
 By using village funds to address poverty and reduce disparities between communities, it is possible to enhance development planning and budgeting at the village level, ultimately empowering the community.
 On the other hand, if the village government does not use the funds for the benefit of the community and village development, but instead for personal gain, it can have a detrimental effect.
 Moreover, Village funds can be utilized to improve the economy of the community by providing training, promoting products made by the community, encouraging livestock and fishing businesses, and developing tourist destinations through BUMDes (village-owned enterprises).
-For the development of villages and the well-being of the community, the key to success is the strong involvement, creativity, and collaboration between village officials and the community working towards a shared goal.
+For the development, creativity, and collaboration between village officials and the community working towards a shared goal.
 The village officials cannot achieve village development alone, they need the support, initiative, and active participation of the community.
 (Sri Mulyani Indrawati, 2017).